 After a successful 18-month Alpha and Beta testing program involving more than 2,000 participants, we're very excited to announce that we've released version 1.0 of FoundationDB and general availability pricing!

 As we prepare for our GA launch, we are happy to announce the final beta version of FoundationDB, Beta 3.
-You can download Beta 3 here.
+If you don't already know, FoundationDB is a NoSQL database that combines scalability, fault-tolerance, and high performance with incredibly powerful multi-key ACID transactions.
+This latest release makes it even better; you can download Beta 3 here.

 Let’s take a look at the string interning layer, one of our example layers available on GitHub.
 Each of these simple layers supports new functionality with a small amount of code that is easy to inspect, extend, or modify.